jwilson-cee/salesforce-sync/readme.md

     )
 ```

-The you must include the following environment variables in the `.env` file:
+Then you must include the following environment variables in the `.env` file:
 ```
 SALESFORCE_USERNAME=#your salesfore username#
 SALESFORCE_PASSWORD=#your salesfore password#